5l1v3r1/DLink_6100LH/README.md

         echo "$r";
       done |tee dc_6200lh.txt

-* Without the while loop things wont be monitored and print everything, you will read everything one line by another and it sucks.
-Especially if you wanna bruteforce the login then we want see what happens in another window.
-For read username and password like above the loop is required, however it is an awesome way to read serial communications without using more advanced language, tcl is awesome for this otherwise and for everyone that is new to this and curios about this topic:
+* The while loop creates a 'monitor' for the serial communication.
+If you wanna bruteforce the login just for fun then then we want to see what happens and thereforce its the perfect way to go for see what is going on another window, however it's an awesome way to read serial stdin without using more advanced languages for this kind of tasks, below is an example how we can could use expect for a bruteforce script:

 ```tcl
 set baud 115200